 Notes

-- storing: Keep your strawberry crunch cheesecake tacos in the fridge inside an airtight container.
-They'll stay good for up to 3 days.
-I haven't tried freezing them yet, so I can't recommend that.
+- Storing: Keep your strawberry crunch cheesecake tacos in the fridge inside an airtight container.
+They’ll stay good for up to 3 days.
+I haven’t tried freezing them yet, so I can’t recommend that.

-- make ahead: You can prep these a day before serving.
+- Make ahead: You can prep these a day before serving.
 Just store the filled shells in the fridge and add the strawberries and syrup right before serving so everything tastes fresh.

-- pro tip for shells: If you poke the tortilla circles with a knife before baking, you'll avoid big air bubbles.
-Also, watch the baking time closely-if the shells get too crisp, they may crack when you dip them in chocolate.
+- Pro tip for shells: If you poke the tortilla circles with a knife before baking, you’ll avoid big air bubbles.
+Also, watch the baking time closely—if the shells get too crisp, they may crack when you dip them in chocolate.

-- chocolate tip: White chocolate can be tricky.
+- Chocolate tip: White chocolate can be tricky.
 Choose a good-quality one, it melts smoother and coats the shells more evenly (plus, it tastes way better).

-- cheesecake filling tip: Make sure your cream cheese is softened to room temperature before mixing-it blends so much easier without leaving little lumps.
-And keep your heavy cream nice and cold; that's the secret to getting those fluffy stiff peaks.
+- Cheesecake filling tip: Make sure your cream cheese is softened to room temperature before mixing—it blends so much easier without leaving little lumps.
+And keep your heavy cream nice and cold; that’s the secret to getting those fluffy stiff peaks.

-Nutrition
+Nutrition Information:

-- Serving Size: 1 taco
+Serving Size:

 Comments